 To download the CoPaCC Police Contact Management: Demand Analysis Report please click here

-The reports are available for subscribers with access an organisation-wide subscription or with a premium individual subscription.
+The reports are available for subscribers with access to an organisation-wide subscription or with a premium individual subscription.

 Most police forces and key police and criminal justice organisations, as well as many academic and commercial organisations in the sector, have organisation-wide subscriptions providing free access to their officers and staff.
 Please register a free account on Policing Insight using your organisation email address – if your organisation has a subscription, your account will be automatically upgraded to Subscriber access allowing you to download the reports.